MATERMANF/ComputerCraftPrograms/Create_BoilerManager/README.md

 - The right side of the monitor's touch screen toggles the boiler's output on or off.
 > If the output is toggled off while the boiler is starting, the boiler will not automatically enable the output.

+> [!NOTE]
+> When the boiler is turned off, the output is also automatically disabled to prevent the SU network backfeeding power into it

+## Display
-Will display the total stress used and provided to the attached SU network, as well as the estimated maximum stress of all configured boilers
+Will display the total stress used and provided to the attached SU network, as well as the estimated maximum stress of all configured boilers.
+Will also display the numerical count for how many boilers are actually on as compared to how many are configured.
+The intent is that at a future date it will automatically enable additional boilers as consumed stress approaches the max currently available, but this is not possible at the moment.
 > [!WARNING]
 > note, again, only fully supports for one boiler.
-This is a limitation of the touchscreen code, as there is no way to turn on a second attached boiler, though it may be configured.
+This is a limitation of the touchscreen code (and watchdog code due to wanting a rough working version), as there is no way to turn on a second attached boiler, though it may be configured.
 Might get fixed in the future